 Orangeries were popular during the 16th century, traditionally, orangeries were a grand building used to grow orange trees in large period homes, shielded from the cold British weather.
 Traditional Orangeries were constructed with solid pillars which held up roofs with large areas of glass used to capture the warmth of the sun and cultivate the orange trees.

 The difference between an orangery and a conservatory is that nowadays orangeries are installed on smaller homes and are feature more glazing, much like conservatories.
-The most recognisable feature of an orangery is that it has a more solid roof which will have a glass lantern mounted to a flat roof, alternatively an internal pelmet could be installed around the perimeter of the internal ceiling.
-Most have pillars constructed from either brick or a modern alternative to traditional is a super-insulated aluminium columns which features a decorative design that adds a feel of grandeur.
+The most recognisable feature of an orangery is that it has a more solid roof which will have a glass lantern mounted to a flat roof, alternatively, an internal pelmet could be installed around the perimeter of the internal ceiling.
+Most have pillars constructed from either brick or a modern alternative to traditional is super-insulated aluminium columns which features a decorative design that adds a feeling of grandeur.